AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/backward-incompatible-changes.md

 ### CLI command changes

-The following table summarizes CLI command changes in ece-tools v2002.1.0 that might require you to update commands or scripts.
+The following table summarizes CLI command changes in ECE-Tools v2002.1.0 that might require you to update commands or scripts.

 |Command  | Replacement |
 |-------- | ----------- |